Home / Career Guides / Accounting Assistant

 What is the most entry-level job in accounting?

-If you’re looking for an entry-level position in accounting, it’s best to search for an accounting assistant.
+If you’re looking for an entry-level position in accounting, it’s best to start as an accounting assistant.
 These jobs help you receive training and experience but have the supervision of a more senior member of the team who is available for questions.

 Is a bachelor’s degree required to become an accounting assistant?

-It’s best to have completed a bachelor’s degree before entering an accounting position.
-If you can get an entry-level job while completing your schooling, you can gain experience simultaneously.
-Still, many open positions require at least a bachelor’s degree in finance or a related field.
+No. You can get an entry-level job while in school.
+However, many open positions require at least a bachelor’s degree in finance or a related field.

 What skills does an accounting assistant need?